• Skip to primary navigation

 I was chatting to my mum recently when she told me about some Rhubarb and Marzipan Muffins her sister had been baking.
 Well there was a flavour combination I hadn’t thought about and having plenty of marzipan and rhubarb the other day I decided to make a Rhubarb and Marzipan Cake.

-I based the recipe on Lilian’s Apple Cake and kept the cinnamon in it as I thought that would go really well too.
-The result was delicious and proved a good way of using up a glut of rhubarb I had and some leftover marzipan from Christmas!
 The flaked almonds on the top of the cake take become toasted which compliments the subtle marzipan flavour beautifully.
-My mother, father and sister also got to have a slice over the bank holiday weekend and gave it the thumbs up to – phew!
+My mother, father and sister also got to have a slice over the bank holiday weekend and gave it a big thumbs up too – phew!

 Rhubarb and Marzipan Cake - Fab Food 4 All